-Back when I was in high school, a friend informed me about how I slurred certain words.
+Back in high school, a friend informed me about how I slurred certain words.
 Not like a speech impediment, but more of a dialectic thing.
 Instead of properly sounding out the words wouldn’t, shouldn’t, couldn’t, and didn’t, I dropped the “ld” part, making them woun’t, coun’t, shoun’t and din’t.
 I had no idea I was doing this, but apparently I was known for it.
 I had a reputation, as it were.
 Not the worst kind of reputation to have in high school, but not a proud one either.
 Was it better to be known as a South Side yokel with a slack-jawed drawl, or not be known at all?
 Hard to say.

 I bring this up because this odd speech pattern was a memorable part of my otherwise-forgettable high school career.
 That part stood out, and for better or worse, it stuck in people’s minds.
 For all of those stories about the various sins of my youth, the rumors of stolen cars, vandalism, and other local unsolved crimes, this one little quirk became indelibly associated with me.

 Now consider this on the written page.
 Anything we want to tag to our character, we do through words.
 All our visual cues, all the behaviors and mannerisms have to be specifically brought up to direct the reader.
 However, our character’s way of speaking comes out in dialogue every time, whether we like it or not.
 And this creates an opportunity for the writer to give that character a unique, memorable quality every time they speak without breaking from the story flow.

 One of the great missteps of storytelling is when the narrating voice sounds like the voice of all the characters.
 Technically, it is not wrong.
 A reader should be able to tell the difference between narration and dialogue without any special prompts.
 However, without variation, the characters have a difficult time rising up from the narrative voice.